xtdb/xtdb-tutorial/8-await-transactions.nextjournal.md

 (xt/submit-tx node (mapv (fn [stat] [::xt/put stat]) stats))
 ```

 The elevator arrives and you drag yourself aboard.
-As you are carried to the surface, you note the relief as the force of gravity on your body is canceled by the movement of the lift.
+As you are carried to the surface, you note the relief as the force of gravity on your body is cancelled by the movement of the lift.

 As soon as you reach the surface, you waste no time in taking the gravity reading from your iPhone CM.
 The reading is 1.4g - no wonder you feel sluggish.

 You want to check against the data of the other planets on your node, to see how the gravity from this planet compares, so you write a function to add the new planetary data and query it against the other planets: